BenKaehler/q2-makarsa/jossPaper/pretty-easi.md

 # Acknowledgements

 The authors acknowledge support from University of Dhaka, Bangladesh and UNSW Canberra, Australia.
-This work is a partial fullfilment of PhD research at UNSW Canberra.
+This work is a partial fullfillment of PhD research at UNSW Canberra.
 # References